-Fully recuperated, he returned to Shrewsbury in July.
+Fully recuperated, he returned to Shrewsbury in July 1838.
 Used to jotting down daily notes on animal breeding, he scrawled rambling thoughts about marriage, career and prospects on two scraps of paper, one with columns headed "Marry" and "Not Marry".
 Advantages under "Marry" included "constant companion and a friend in old age ... better than a dog anyhow", against points such as "less money for books" and "terrible loss of time".
-[100] Having decided in favour of marriage, he discussed it with his father, then went to visit his cousin Emma on 29 July.
-He did not get around to proposing, but against his father's advice he mentioned his ideas on transmutation.
-[101]
+[101] Having decided in favour of marriage, he discussed it with his father, then went to visit his cousin Emma on 29 July.
+At this time he did not get around to proposing, but against his father's advice, he mentioned his ideas on transmutation.
+[102] He married Emma on 29 January 1839 and they were the parents of ten children, seven of whom survived to adulthood.